 Capitol Limited: Washington-Pittsburgh-Cleveland-Toledo-Chicago

 Texas Eagle: Chicago-St. Louis-Little Rock-Dallas-San Antonio

-By 2017, Amtrak service in Chicago-Springfield-St. Louis and Chicago-Ann Arbor-Detroit corridors will complete upgrades to 110 mph top speed and more daily trains.
-By decade end, Amtrak service in the Chicago-St. Louis-Kansas City corridor and Chicago-Indianapolis-Cincinnati corridor will upgrade to 110 mph and more daily trains as well.
+Amtrak service in Chicago-Springfield-St. Louis and Chicago-Ann Arbor-Detroit corridors run up to 110 mph top speed.
+By early next decade, Amtrak service in the Chicago-Indianapolis-Cincinnati corridor is also planned for upgrade to 110 mph.

 Bigger plans lie ahead for Union Station too.
 West Loop Transportation Center will interconnect Union Station and Oglive Transportation Center underground, permitting intercity trains to run through Union Station and Oglivie Center, rather than terminate at each station, as they do today.
 It will also expand local and regional rail trains to both stations.
 After the final plan is funded, the four-level underground center will form the hub of rapid buses, local rail, regional rail, Greyhound, and 220 mph trains in a Midwest High Speed Rail Network.